 IES Abroad: Student Voices: Being a First-Generation Student Abroad

 As with almost every other aspect of the transfer student experience, planning ahead for study abroad is vital to success.
 Transfer students are able to study abroad and are highly encouraged to do so.
 Studying abroad looks great on a résumé, allows students to gain real-world experience, delve deeper into a particular interest area, and explore the world.
-Credit obtained through a study abroad program counts as SUNY Cortland credit, even if you choose to study abroad through an Other-SUNY and doesn’t count towards your transfer credit maximum.
+Credit obtained through a study abroad program counts as SUNY Cortland credit, even if you choose to study abroad through an Other-SUNY and doesn’t count toward your transfer credit maximum.
 Transfer students are able to study abroad as early as their second semester at SUNY Cortland.
 If studying abroad in your second semester is something that interests you, be sure contact the International Programs Office to learn about your adjusted application process.

 Even if you have other life commitments like a job, children, or you provide elderly care, there may still be a study abroad option for you.
 We offer a variety of programs with durations ranging from 10 days abroad to a full-academic year.
 Programs are offered in the traditional fall and spring academic semesters, but also over winter break and the summer.
 This flexibility offers a wealth of opportunities for our students.
 The International Programs Office is here to help you select a program that makes sense for you.